 The deadly explosions that took place at a warehouse storing dangerous chemicals in Tianjin last week killed over a hundred people, cost billions of dollars, and have raised serious questions about China’s industrial safety and emergency preparedness.
-L
+Local land and waterways may be polluted for years to come.

 Even as the government censors online “rumors” and legitimate press reports, Chinese media, including state-run outlets, have launched in-depth investigations into Ruihai International Logistics, the company that owned the warehouse and specializes in storing highly toxic chemicals.
 These reports point to strong political connections between the company and government officials, indicating corruption played a huge role in the company’s growth and operations.